Treatment for Varicocele

 Laparoscopy is a technique in which the surgeon inserts a tiny camera attached to a long tube into the abdominal cavity through a small incision.
 Using the camera to locate the varicocele, the surgeon then inserts other instruments through the same incision to isolate and tie off the dilated veins.
 This technique requires a smaller incision than surgical ligation and is sometimes regarded as less invasive.
 The laparoscope, however, can sometimes damage abdominal organs, which is not a risk factor in open surgery.
 The procedure takes about 2 hours and recovery about 2 days.

-Between 5% and 20% of patients experience a recurrence.
+Between 5 and 20 percent of patients experience a recurrence.
 In such cases, the procedure usually is repeated.
-Another 2% to 5% develop a condition called hydrocele, a fluid-filled cyst that forms around the testicle.
+Another 2 to 5 percent develop a condition called hydrocelea fluid-filled cyst that forms around the testicle.
 Minor surgery is used to correct this problem.

-About 50% of men who undergo varicocelectomy to correct infertility father children within the first year.
+About 50 percent of men who undergo varicocelectomy to correct infertility father children within the first year.
 It takes about 90 days for a sufficient quantity of new sperm to be produced to permit fertilization.
-Semen analysis usually is done at 3- and 6-month intervals after the operation. (see Male Infertility).
+Semen analysis usually is done at 3- and 6-month intervals after the operation.